KyptheChip/KyptheChip/README.md

 ### Hi there 👋 I'm Ciprian!

 I'm currently working on becoming a Full-Stack Developer.
-For now I'm learning to work with Docker, but soon I'll mostly be practicing my Java Spring skills and React skills.
-I'm experienced in building responsive websites using Java, JavaScript, Spring and React.
-As a recent Codecool graduate, I'm looking to expand my portofolio and collaborate on something new.
+I'm currently exploring the functional programming paradigm, besides the OOP paradigm.
+I am interested in data science and machine learning.

 ### Strengths: